-BEGINNING CLOTHING STEAM 1
+STEAM CLOTHING 1 FUNDAMENTALS-UNIT 1

-A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
-Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit.

-B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page.

-C. Include the following information on the Clothing Construction page.

-1. A list of all the garments or articles made

-- 2. Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited

-D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record.

-E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-F. An exhibit illustrating the skills learned in STEAM Clothing 1.
-Exhibits must use a firmlywoven, medium-weight cotton or at least 50percent cotton-blend fabric.
-Exhibit should be a simple pattern with no more than five pattern pieces without set-in sleeves, zippers, collars, or button holes.
+- A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
+A list of all the garments or articles made - 2.
+Percent of fiber content of each garment or article made - 3.
+Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent). - F. An exhibit illustrating the skills learned such as: simple seams, seam finishes, topstitching, darts, facing/interfacing, hems, fasteners, etc. Exhibits must use a firmly woven, medium-weight cotton or at least 50-percent cotton-blend fabric.
+Exhibit should be a simple pattern with no more than five pattern pieces without set-in sleeves, zippers, collars, or buttonholes. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.

-Simple Top
+Sim nle Tο n

-Class 2803 Simple Top Jr.
+Class 2807 STEAM Simple Top Jr.

-Class 2804 Simple Top Int.
+Class 2808 STEAM Simple Top Int.

-Class 2805 Simple Top Sr.
+Class 2809 STEAM Simple Top Sr.

-Simple Bottom

-Class 2806 Simple Bottom (pants, pajama bottoms, shorts, skirts,) Jr.
+Simple Bottom (pants, pajama bottoms, shorts, skirts,)